MikeDevice/first-follow/README.md

   * `right` — specifies the right part of rule, that contains terminals and nonterminals or empty chain (epsilon).

 ## Output
-First and follow sets are represented as array of objects.
+First and follow sets are represented as objects.
 Keys are nonterminals and values are sets (first or follow) for these nonterminals.

-Predict sets are represented as array of objects.
-Keys are rule's number and values are sets.
-Each set may contain terminals and end mark (`\u0000`)
+Predict sets are represented as object.
+Keys are rules' numbers and values are sets.
+Each set can contain terminals and end mark (`\u0000`)

 ## Output examples
-**First set**
+**First sets**
 ```
 {
   S: ['a'],